EranStarkLab/LearningToLearn/README.md

 C-SVM classification.
 Libsvm is available at
 http://www.csie.ntu.edu.tw/~cjlin/libsvm
 5. Follow the Libsvm README file for instruction on the package installation
-6. For example, to plot Figure 2, write in matlab:
+6. Run the routines.
+For example, to plot Figure 2, write in MATLAB:
 - tablename = 'PATH_TO_DEPOSITORY_FOLDER\levi2024_dataset';
-- LtL_make_Figure2(tablename)
+- LtL_make_Figure2(tablename);

 ## Routines